 In just three days, my new book Forgiving Challenge and its companion written by my wife Forgiving Challenge Kids will officially be released.
-The book is organized through an acronym SCARS (Sin, Confession, Absolution, Restoration, Sanctification) that helps us on our journey to freedom.
+The book is organized through an acronym SCARS (Sin, Confession, Absolution, Restoration, Sanctification) that helps us on our journey to freedom and God’s forgiveness.
 In anticipation of this launch, we’ll drop a blog each day around each of these concepts.

 Today’s blog will help us understand what absolution is all about.

 According to LifeWay Research, even in a country with the majority of people professing a faith in Jesus Christ, only 22 percent of American men and 33 percent of American women say they depend on Jesus to overcome sin.
 This means that the majority of us are trying to find other, creative ways to try to put things right.

 My wife, Allison, grew up on the mission field in West Africa in a small country called Togo.
 During her time there, she noticed, among some of the tribes, that if a boy stubbed his toe, a friend or the mother would strike the rock that had hurt the child.
 If a girl fell out of a tree, then her brother would smack the tree.
 They were trying to set things right by hitting the tree or rock that hurt the other person.
 But hitting a rock or a tree doesn’t make anything right, of course.
 In our society, we may have a similar reaction if we do something like run into the corner of a table in the dark.
 We might instinctively slap our hand on the table in anger.

 Sometimes, we react in the same ineffective way when we’re confronted by sin.
 When we are hurt by sin, we lash out, sometimes at completely innocent people.
 Then we brush it off by saying, “I’m having one of those days.”

 The only way to conquer sin, and experience freedom, is to depend on Jesus.